pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 See https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-federated-single-sign-on-non-gallery-applications for more information.

-1. Create a non gallery application
+1. Create a non-gallery application

 ![Create a non-gallery app](/saml/azure-add-non-gallery-application.png)

-2. Follow the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-non-gallery-app) for creating a non gallery application.
+2. Follow the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-non-gallery-app) for creating a non-gallery application.

 - Choose `Non-gallery application` at the `Add your own app` screen.
 - Set the name to `pactflow` when prompted.